mpv-player/mpv/DOCS/man/input.rst

     playing at all.
 In other words, it's only ``no`` if there's actually video playing.
 (Behavior since mpv 0.7.0.)

-``cache``
-    Network cache fill state (0-100.0).

-``cache-size`` (RW)
-    Network cache size in KB.
-This is similar to ``--cache``.
-This allows setting the cache size at runtime.
-Currently, it's not possible to enable or disable the cache at runtime using this property, just to resize an existing cache.

-    This does not include the backbuffer size (changed after mpv 0.10.0).

-    Note that this tries to keep the cache contents as far as possible.
-To make this easier, the cache resizing code will allocate the new cache while the old cache is still allocated.

-    Don't use this when playing DVD or Blu-ray.

-``cache-free`` (R)
-    Total free cache size in KB.

-``cache-used`` (R)
-    Total used cache size in KB.

-``cache-speed`` (R)
-    Current I/O read speed between the cache and the lower layer (like network).
-    This gives the number bytes per seconds over a 1 second window (using the type ``MPV_FORMAT_INT64`` for the client API).

-``cache-idle`` (R)
-    Returns ``yes`` if the cache is idle, which means the cache is filled as much as possible, and is currently not reading more data.

 ``demuxer-cache-duration``
     Approximate duration of video buffered in the demuxer, in seconds.
 The guess is very unreliable, and often the property will not be available